genekogan/FlockingBoids/README.md

 A fancy implementation in Processing of [Craig Reynolds' Boids program](http://www.red3d.com/cwr/boids/), simulating the flocking behavior of birds.
 Check the [video link](https://vimeo.com/39517129) to see what it looks like.

+Note: This is implemented in Processing 1.5.
+It won't work properly on Processing 2.0.
+At some point I will get around to fixing this but for now use the old one to get it working.

 [![Boids on vimeo](https://secure-b.vimeocdn.com/ts/272/606/272606592_640.jpg "Boids")](https://vimeo.com/39517129)